 CD cover artwork by Elsa Cha.

-The coastline of Lake Ontario is forever chaging because of climate change and colonial interventions.
-Toronto city builders at the beginning of the 20th century treated the lake as a dumping ground for factories, with devasting effects for wetlands and wildlife.
-Later, landfill was used to extend the city into the lake, today I’m living on land that used to be under water just a hundred years ago.
+The coastline of Lake Ontario is forever changing because of climate change and colonial interventions.
+Toronto city builders at the beginning of the 20th century treated the lake as a dumping ground for factories, with devastating effects for wetlands and wildlife.
+Later, landfill was used to extend the city into the lake.
+Today I’m living on land that used to be under water just a hundred years ago.
 During another industrial construction boom, builders dumped mountains of concrete and sand into the lake in order to create a barrier against waves and rising tides.
 No one could have expected that in a few years wildlife would take over this unwanted territory.
 The Leslie Street Spit became a habitat for local plants, birds and animals.
-This phenomena is known as “accidental wilderness,” similar transformations took place on atomic test sites.
-There is nothing accidental in wilderness of course, if anything this expanding city of concrete and glass seem more accidental from a long-term perspective.
+This phenomenon is known as “accidental wilderness,” similar transformations took place on atomic test sites.
+There is nothing accidental in wilderness of course, if anything this expanding city of concrete and glass seems more accidental from a long-term perspective.
 Thousands of years ago, at the end of the last ice age, the territory of today’s downtown Toronto was at the bottom of Lake Iroquois, a bigger proto-version of Lake Ontario.
 The escarpment left behind by the receded lake constitutes a distinctive landscape of the city.

 A short ferry ride from the lakeshore lies a chain of fifteen small islands called “the Toronto Islands.”
 For thousands of years prior to European colonization, this group of islands and sandbars was used for ceremonial gatherings and as a place of healing by Indigenous peoples, including the Mississaugas of the Credit, who named it Mnisiing.
 The islands remain a special place where urban domination doesn’t quite hold sway, allowing a temporary balance between people and wildlife.
 And while it is considered to be the largest urban car-free community in North America and an environmentally significant area, one of the islands is occupied by an international airport, the source of massive air and noise pollution.